SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Category

-To set Collector category, use `collector_category` configuration:
+To set a Collector category, use the `collector_category` option:

 ```yaml
 extensions: